tdg5/stats-learning-notes/glossary.md

 - Logistic regression is more unstable than linear discriminant analysis when $$ n $$ is small and the distribution of the predictors $$ X $$ is approximately normal in each of the response classes.

+<a id="linkage"></a>
+**[Linkage][#linkage]**: A measure of the dissimilarity between two groups of observations.

+There are four common types of linkage: complete, average, single, and centroid.
+Average, complete and single linkage are most popular among statisticians.
+Centroid linkage is often used in genomics.
+Average and complete linkage tend to be preferred because they tend to yield more balanced dendrograms.
+Centroid linkage suffers from a major drawback in that an inversion can occur where two clusters fuse at a height below either of the individual clusters in the dendrogram.

+Complete linkage uses the maximal inter-cluster dissimilarity, calculated by computing all of the pairwise dissimilarities between observations in cluster A and observations in cluster B and taking the largest of those dissimilarities.

+Single linkage uses the minimal inter-cluster dissimilarity given by computing all the pairwise dissimilarities between observations in clusters A and B and taking the smallest of those dissimilarities.
+Single linkage can result in extended trailing clusters where each observation fuses one-at-a-time.

+Average linkage uses the mean inter-cluster dissimilarity given by computing all pairwise dissimilarities between the observations in cluster A and the observations in cluster B and taking the average of those dissimilarities.

+Centroid linkage computes the dissimilarity between the centroid for cluster and A and the centroid for cluster B.

 <a id="local-regression"></a>
 **[Local Regression][#local-regression]**: An approach to fitting flexible